-The Patient-Oriented and Population Sciences Shared Resource Facility (POP Sciences SRF) plays a key role in helping Markey Cancer Center (MCC) clinician scientists other researchers conduct research on the psychosocial, behavioral, and epidemiologic aspects of cancer prevention and control.
-Other research areas in which the POP Sciences SRF is well equipped to contribute include implementation science, health services, and community-based interventions.
-The POP Sciences SRF research collaborations are facilitated with help from the Kentucky Cancer Program, Kentucky Cancer Consortium, MCC Research and Affiliate Networks plus other established partners in the community.
+The Patient-Oriented and Population Sciences Shared Resource Facility (POP Sciences SRF) plays a key role in helping Markey Cancer Center (MCC) clinician-scientists and researchers conduct research on the psychosocial, behavioral, and epidemiologic aspects of cancer prevention and control.
+Other cancer-related research areas in which the POP Sciences SRF is well equipped to contribute include implementation science, health services, and community-based interventions.
+The POP Sciences SRF research collaborations are facilitated with help from the Kentucky Cancer Program, Kentucky Cancer Consortium, MCC Community Impact Office (CIO), MCC Research and Affiliate Networks plus other established partners in the community.

 The POP Sciences SRF provides scientific expertise in the design and implementation of patient-oriented and population sciences research conducted within MCC clinics, the broader MCC research enterprise and community settings.
 The POP Sciences SRF will assist with retention and stability of institutional knowledge, leveraging existing networks of clinic- and community-based partners, and meeting the specific research needs of MCC program members.